ring-lang/ring/marketing/pwct/README.md

 4. Supporting more programming languages in the code generation layer

+5. Show/Hide steps based on the context

+6. Two modes (Syntax Directed Editor OR Free Editor + VPL Compiler)

-5. Adding the Time Dimension
+7. Adding the Time Dimension

 Using the Time Dimension we can